burnt-labs/xion.js/packages/abstraxion/README.md

 Find an implementation demo here: [abstraxion demo](../../apps/demo-app)

-First, wrap your app in the `AbstraxionProvider` at the top level
+First, wrap your app in the `AbstraxionProvider` at the top level with the appropriate config

 ```
 "use client";